leanprover/lean4/doc/macro_overview.md

 # Macro Overview

-The offical paper describing the mechanics behind Lean 4's macro system can be found in [Beyond Notations: Hygienic Macro Expansion for Theorem Proving Languages](https://arxiv.org/abs/2001.10490) by Sebastian Ullrich and Leonardo de Moura, and the accompanying repo with example code can be found in the
+The official paper describing the mechanics behind Lean 4's macro system can be found in [Beyond Notations: Hygienic Macro Expansion for Theorem Proving Languages](https://arxiv.org/abs/2001.10490) by Sebastian Ullrich and Leonardo de Moura, and the accompanying repo with example code can be found in the